Teetotalism: Research on non-drinkers

 Dominic Conroy and Richard de Visser published research in Psychology and Health that studied strategies used by college students who would like to resist peer pressure to drink alcohol in social settings.
 The research hinted that students are less likely to give in to peer pressure if they have strong friendships and make a decision not to drink before social interactions.

 A 2015 study by the Office for National Statistics showed that young Britons were more likely to be teetotallers than their parents.

-According to Global Status Report on Alcohol and Health, published by WHO in 2011, close to half of the world's adult population (45 percent) are lifetime abstainers.
-The Eastern Mediterranean Region, consisting of the Muslim countries in the Middle East and North Africa, is by far the lowest alcohol-consuming region in the world, both in terms of total adult per-capita consumption and prevalence of non-drinkers, i.e., 87.8 percent lifetime abstainers.
+According to Global Status Report on Alcohol and Health, published by the World Health Organization in 2011, close to half of the world's adult population (45 per cent) are lifetime abstainers.
+The Eastern Mediterranean Region, consisting of the Muslim countries in the Middle East and North Africa, is by far the lowest alcohol-consuming region in the world, both in terms of total adult per-capita consumption and prevalence of non-drinkers, i.e., 87.8 per cent lifetime abstainers.

 Millennials and Generation Z

-Teetotalism has become increasingly common amongst younger generations, particularly millennials and Gen Zers.
-A study published in April 2023 by the International Wine and Spirits Record (IWSR) revealed that millennials were key drivers of no-alcohol growth in the United States, with 45% of no-alcohol beer consumers in the US being millennials.
-By April 2024, that figure had climbed to 61%.
+In the United States, teetotalism has become increasingly common amongst younger generations, particularly millennials and those of Generation Z. A study published in April 2023 by the International Wine and Spirits Record (IWSR) revealed that millennials were key drivers of no-alcohol growth in the United States, with 45% of no-alcohol beer consumers in the US being millennials.
+By April 2024, that figure was 61%.
 The reasons given were primarily attributed to lifestyle and functionality.

-A similar study published by the National Public Health Information Coalition (NPHIC) in 2022 revealed that millennials and Gen Zers were more likely to embrace sobriety than drinking culture with a survey indicating that 57% of these individuals would rather go to the gym for an hour than go out to a bar, and 69% finding heavy drinking culture boring.
-The common reasons given for Gen Zers were maintaining control over their lives, prioritizing productivity, and regulating their physical and mental health.
+A similar study published by the National Public Health Information Coalition in 2022 revealed that millennials and Gen Zers were more likely to embrace sobriety than drinking culture with a survey indicating that 57% of these individuals would rather go to the gym for an hour than go out to a bar, and 69% finding heavy drinking culture boring.
+The common reasons given for Gen Zers were maintaining control over their lives, prioritising productivity, and regulating their physical and mental health.

+By 2025, that number of active drinkers plummeted to 50% among adults aged 18–34, according to Gallup data.
+This 22-point drop from historic highs is expected to persist through 2026, as nearly 65% of Generation Z reports an active intention to further reduce consumption or abstain entirely due to financial constraints and heightened health consciousness.
+TT13 is a more recent, international movement focused on a drug-free lifestyle rather than on a particular music scene or genre, unlike straight edge.

 Notable advocates

-This is a list of notable figures who practiced teetotalism and were public advocates for temperance, teetotalism, or both.
-To be included in this list, individuals must be well known for their abstention from alcohol, their advocacy efforts, or both.

-Individuals whose abstention from alcohol is not a defining characteristic or feature of their notability are intentionally excluded.
+This is a list of notable figures who practiced teetotalism and were public advocates for temperance, teetotalism or both.
+To be included in this list, individuals must be well known for their abstention from alcohol, their advocacy efforts or both.
+Individuals whose abstention from alcohol is not a defining characteristic or feature of their notability are excluded.